the Black African rhino can be found in Angola, Kenya, Mozambique, Namibia,

 poaching, with their horns seen, particularly in the east, as having

-medicinal qualities as well as ornamental value and this risk has
+medicinal qualities (although there is no scientific evidence of their medicinal value) as well as ornamental value and this risk has

 been exacerbated with the levels of civil unrest across larges